 Honey Bees are very beneficial insects to the environment because they pollinate flowering pants and produce honey.
 They are typically peaceful and non-aggressive if left alone.
 Their color varies from yellow to brown/black and orange.
 Honey Bees’ nests are made of beeswax that the worker bees secrete, unlike wasps who’s nests are made of the paper like secretion called carton.
 Individual colonies can range in numbers from 20,000 to 50,000 bees.

 Bumble Bees are large and black with whitish, or yellowish coloring.
 Bumble Bees are social insects, that more often than not, nest in the ground.
 Much like the Honey Bee, Bumble Bees mean humans no harm, unless disturbed or threatened.
 They can, and will sting, only as a defensive reaction.
 Generally, Bumble Bees are no cause for concern, unless a nest in located in, or very near a home.

 No matter the species, you don't want these creatures flying around your home or office.
 Call the best exterminators in Portland & Beaverton, OR today for bee & wasp removal.

 Request a Quote

 We make sure the job is handled right, the first time.
-We mainly focus on Portland and Beaverton, OR, but we’re happy to travel areas such as Cedar Hills, Cedar Mill, Aloha, Tigard, Tualatin, Lake Oswego, Milwaukie, Sherwood, Oak Grove, Hillsboro, Cornelius, West Linn, Gladstone, Wilsonville, Newberg, Canby, and Oregon City.
+We mainly focus on Portland and Beaverton, OR, but we’re happy to travel areas such as Cedar Hills, Cedar Mill, Aloha, Tigard, Tualatin, Lake Oswego, Milwaukie, Sherwood, Oak Grove, Hillsboro, Cornelius, West Linn, Gladstone, Wilsonville, Newberg, Canby, Oregon City, Silverton and Salem.
 Give us a call.
 Chances are that we can make it to that area!